IbcAlpha/IBC/userguide.md

 Most users will not need to edit the launch shell scripts in any significant manner.
 The most likely edit is to specify the path to your configuration ``.ini`` file.
-The command for running IB Controller has the following form:
+The command for running IBController has the following form:

 ``java -cp <classpath> <otherOptions> <entryPoint> [<config file>|NULL] [<loginId> <password>]``